MrYsLab/kivy_zmq_test/README.md

 To run this project:

-1. Go to kivy_zmq_test/xibotics/utils and start hub.py
+First: Go to kivy_zmq_test/xibotics/utils and start hub.py

 The hub is a [zmq forwarder](http://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/devices/forwarder.html)

-2. In another terminal window, start monitor.py
+Second: In another terminal window, start monitor.py

 This will display all messages on the zmq network

-3. In yet another terminal window, in kivy_zmq_test/xibot_control_gui/ start main.py to bring up the GUI.
+Third: In yet another terminal window, in kivy_zmq_test/xibot_control_gui/ start main.py to bring up the GUI.

-4. Click on the "Left Encoder button"
+Fourth: Click on the "Left Encoder button"

 The monitor should output the following message: